quicwg/base-drafts/draft-ietf-quic-transport.md

 allows the receiver of the ACK to adjust for any intentional delays, which is important for getting a better estimate of the path RTT when acknowledgments are delayed.
 A packet might be held in the OS kernel or elsewhere on the host before being processed.
-An endpoint MUST NOT include delays that is does not control when populating the Ack Delay field in an ACK frame.
+An endpoint MUST NOT include delays that it does not control when populating the Ack Delay field in an ACK frame.

 ### ACK Frames and Packet Protection